 My overall conclusion of my 40 case studies?
 Reflexology provides many benefits for wellbeing.
 These benefits cannot be guaranteed or predicted at the outset but with the client and the therapist working together there are usually good results.

-Our body and mind have a wonderful ability to heal and maintain wellbeing but lives are busy and often stressful.
-Sometimes we need a change in the routine, a slowing down, mindful listening and the development of a more self-caring attitude in order to get back on track and achieve balance once more.
+A person's body and mind has a wonderful ability to heal and maintain wellbeing but peoples lives are often busy and stressful.
+Sometimes a change in the routine is needed, a slowing down to allow for mindful listening and the development of a more self-caring attitude in order to get back on track and achieve balance once more.

 Reflexology is an effective holistic treatment, performed mainly on the feet but also on the hands/ears/face.
 It takes into account the whole person in their environment to provide an opportunity for positive change.

-The therapist applies specific pressure movements to areas of the feet/hands known as reflexes, which correspond to specific parts/organs of the body.
-By doing so, circulation of the blood and lymph systems are simulated, along with the nervous system and excretory and endocrine systems.
-Generally all body systems can benefit as a result.
+The therapist applies specific and varied pressure to areas of the feet (or hands) known as reflexes, which correspond to specific organs or systems of the body.
+In doing so, circulatory systems (blood, lymph) are stimulated, along with the nervous, excretory and endocrine systems.
+The whole person (mind and body) can benefit as a result.

-While reflexology is a highly respected complementary therapy and doctors may even recommend it to their patients, it is not a replacement for medical diagnosis and treatment.
+While reflexology is a highly respected complementary therapy and some doctors may even recommend it to their patients, it is not a replacement for medical diagnosis and treatment.